What is the Texas Healthcare Challenge?

 Location and Parking?

-This event will be held at the Health Wildcatters office at 1910 Pacific Avenue, 20th floor in downtown Dallas.
+This event is virtual however there will be SWAG pickup during the week of March 1-5 for those in the Dallas area.
+Our address at the Health Wildcatters office is 1910 Pacific Avenue, 20th floor in downtown Dallas.
 The closest DART station is St Paul and there are several parking garages and surface lots within the surrounding blocks.
 For more info on parking in downtown visit http://dallas.bestparking.com/.
 The best one is Elm Street Garage (2000 Elm St. Dallas, 75201) - Large parking structure at the corner of Harwood & Elm.
 It is $5 after 5pm on Friday and $5 all day on Saturday.
 Our office (1910 Pacific Avenue Dallas, 75201) is located diagonally across the street from Elm Street Garage, right past The Majestic (before the skybridge).
 Upon entering the building from the street, take elevators to the right of the reception area up to the 20th floor.

 What if I have no ideas to bring?